 Panel Meeting – October 2016

 The IAP met on 18 October 2016.
 This was the first meeting chaired by Juliet Lyon since her appointment as Chair of the panel.
-The panel were updated on recent discussions with Department of Health, Home Office and NOMS regarding potential areas of work that the panel could be involved in.
-Staff from NOMS presented an update on the Suicide and Self-Harm project currently underway in the prison estate.
+The panel were updated on recent discussions with Department of Health, Home Office and HMPPS regarding potential areas of work that the panel could be involved in.
+Staff from HMPPS presented an update on the Suicide and Self-Harm project currently underway in the prison estate.

 Copy of the full minutes can be found on the IAP website: